tobiasebsen/dxv/README.md

 3 - RAW (no LZF)

 ### Data
 The data following the header has the size described by the size-field in the header.
-If the Raw-flag is not set, it is compressed by LZF.
-The decompressed (or raw) data can be uploaded to a GPU-texture.
+In DXV 1 the data may be compressed by LZF-compression (indicated by the missing raw-flag).
+But in the later DXV 3 there seems to be no LZF-compression available - probably due to the poor performance with high-resolution content.